The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_1.md

    :width: 100%
    :header-rows: 1
 ```
+## Create Crossref metadata table
+Crossref data is required to proceed.
+The ISBNs for each work is obtained from the publisher's Onix table.
+For each of these ISBNs, the Crossref [metadata REST API](https://api.crossref.org/) is queried.

+## Create Crossref events table
+Similarly to the metadata, Crossref event data is retrieved through Crossref's dedicated [event REST API](https://www.eventdata.crossref.org/guide/service/query-api/).
+The API accepts queries based on DOI only, which we retrienve by matching the appropriate ISBN13 from the metadata.

+## Create book table
+The book table is a collection of works and their relevant details for the relative publisher.
+The table accommodates a title's Crossref metadata, events and separate chapters.

 ## Create intermediate tables
 For each data partner's tables containing ISBN, create new "matched" tables which extend the original data with new "work_id" and "work_family_id" columns.